One of the worst things you can do is make someone wait too long for your page to load and then POOF! you’ve lost them.

-Not only is low page weight and image optimization crucial for your Google ranking, it’s also essential for a great mobile user experience.
-Don’t be the last one to know how to “Save Images for Web” – you could be saving your customers a boatload of frustration and time with this simple trick.
+Image optimization and page speed are crucial for your Google ranking, it’s also essential for a great mobile user experience.
+Don’t be the last one to know how to “Save Images for Web” – you could be saving yourself and your customers a boatload of frustration and time with this simple trick.

 What is page weight?